-In the UK, the Northamptonshire County Council Emergency Planning Team piloted the concept in 2015 and it is gaining momentum every year.
-Following a highly successful run in 2016, a new, evidence based framework is now in place going forward.
-If you are an organisation or institution, find out more on the partners page.
+In the UK, the Northamptonshire County Council Emergency Planning Team piloted the concept in 2015 and it has been gaining momentum ever since.
+Following a successful run in 2016, a new, evidence based framework is now in place.

 It's the perfect time to raise awareness!
 Summer holidays are drawing to a close.
 People are starting to turn their minds to the coming autumn and winter which may bring severe weather.
 Preparedness is proactive, bouncing forward like our signature resilience ball so that bouncing back is easier and faster.
 Resilience is best built little by little, every day, over a period of time.
 That is why we run this personal preparedness campaign LIVE over a full 30 days - and we don't stop there.
 Resources are freely available all year round because building resilience should happen throughout the year, at a personally meaningful and convenient time.
 Join us on social media and explore the sections and links on this site.